- THE MAGAZINE

 Today we are the proud inheritors of Parker’s symbolic language-now referred to as GD&T-which represents a set of tools with which to not only communicate design intent unambiguously to manufacturing and inspection, but, much more importantly, with which to ensure that what we communicate is worth communicating, namely represents functional, assemblable parts.

-GD&T is a highly sophisticated encodable and decodable symbolic language for managing the risks involved in machine part design, manufacturing, inspection and assembly.
+The Gifts of GADGD&T is a highly sophisticated encodable and decodable symbolic language for managing the risks involved in machine part design, manufacturing, inspection and assembly.
 It serves first to force the designer to research the functions of each feature of a part, because if not properly understood, said functions can never be properly encoded.

 Secondly, it serves to bring to light possible shortcomings in the geometry of certain features of a part to perform their required functions.
 As a result, it encourages refining the geometries of those features to improve their ability to perform their functions and as a result leads to the creation of more fault tolerant designs.

 Thirdly, GD&T provides the means to unambiguously specify preliminary limits of imperfection to enable mathematically reliable tolerance stack-up analysis, which in turn enables refinement of said limits to guarantee assembly and operation, all prior to drawing release.

 It is only with GD&T that tolerance stack-up analysis becomes a scientific endeavor; it is only with GD&T that we can unambiguously specify manufacturing objectives; and it is only with GD&T that metrology becomes a fully automatable, scientifically reliable process.